epfl-exts/amld24-applications-ML-workshop/README.md

 Or if you prefer to download the content manually, you can use the the green `Code` button on the top right of this page.

-**(II) Install Miniconda**: Once the content of the repository is on your machine, you can install the relevant Python dependencies with `conda`.
+2. **Install Miniconda**: Once the content of the repository is on your machine, you can install the relevant Python dependencies with `conda`.
 But before that you need to install `Miniconda` on your system, if you don't have `conda` installed already.
 Install Miniconda on your system using this [link](https://docs.conda.io/en/latest/miniconda.html)

 and use the provided [environment.yml](https://github.com/epfl-exts/amld24-applications-ML-workshop/blob/main/environment.yml) file.

-**(III) Installation with conda**: To install the relevant Python dependencies with conda, use the following code in your terminal:
+3. **Installation with conda**: To install the relevant Python dependencies with conda, use the following code in your terminal:

 ```
 conda env create -f ~/amld24-applications-ML-workshop/environment.yml